shipshapecode/starpod/README.md

 environment variable it should work for you.
 Of course, feel free to customize the code [here](./src/pages/api/contact.ts) to send the data elsewhere as you see fit.

+#### Configuring guests

+We are experimenting with storing guest info in Astro DB, which is currently in closed beta, so it may not be accessible to you if you did not get a beta invite.